Definition of dormer

-Origin of DORMER
+Origin and Etymology of dormer

 Middle French dormeor dormitory, from Latin dormitorium

-Seen & Heard
+Seen and Heard

 What made you want to look up dormer?
 Please tell us where you read or heard it (including the quote, if possible).